1. Copy the certificate files to the server

 2. Find the Apache configuration file (httpd.conf) you need to edit.

-- The name and location and name of the configuration file can vary from server to server—particularly if you’re using a special interface to manage your server configuration.
+- The name and location and name of the configuration file can vary from server to server—mainly if you’re using a special interface to manage your server configuration.

 - Apache’s main configuration file is typically named httpd.conf or apache2.conf.
 Possible locations for this file include /etc/httpd/ or /etc/apache2/.